levitte/openssl-web/docs/OpenSSL300Design.md

 *   The `uninstantiate()` needs to demonstrate that the internal state has been zeroized.
-*   Failure testing requires a stick function for DRBG's (see old fips module).
+*   Failure testing requires a stick function for DRBG's (see old FIPS module).

 #### Other Items to Consider {#other-items-to-consider}